-This Collections Care document has been produced by our Conservation Development Officer, Helena, to provide suggested step by step methods to treat woodworm.
+This Collections Care document has been produced using information from our Conservation Development Officer, Helena, to provide suggested step by step methods to treat woodworm.

 If you aren’t sure how to identify woodworm, then keep reading…